The Salt Path: Reception

-Praise

-Sam Wollaston, writing in The Guardian, comments that the story "sounds very gloomy.
-The book isn't though, nor its writer."
-Instead, the book is "funny, sometimes uplifting", as it weaves its story around the boundary between life and death.
-P. D. Smith, reviewing the book in the same paper, writes that "Their journey is filled with as many ups and downs as the undulating cliff-edge route."
-Smith adds that the "wonderfully uplifting and touching" book is full of "wry humour".
+In The Guardian, Sam Wollaston wrote that The Salt Path is "funny, sometimes uplifting", covering the boundary between life and death.
+Another Guardian critic, P. D. Smith, found it "wonderfully uplifting and touching" and full of "wry humour".
 Kirkus Reviews notes "Many people's uncharitable reactions to their homeless state—one would think they were lepers"; but that there were equally often "unexpected gestures of generosity".
 It comments that Winn's prose is at the outset "mercurial", taking time to "settle down and achieve simplicity and clarity of observation".
 The review expresses doubt about the credibility of some of the "vignettes" describing coastal nature and "the enchantment of moments in the wild", but suggests that these will be forgotten as the reader comes to "admire the couple's fortitude and resiliency."

 Canon Mike D. Williams of Exeter Cathedral writes that the book is made by the quality of its writing, and the stories of the people that Ray and Moth meet: "Those who treat them as tramps, those that show kindness and generosity."
 He notes how Moth several times shares his "meagre rations" with other hungry and homeless wanderers.
 The book is, he writes, about the coast path and its people, but its central theme is "the courage, resilience and grit of two people who, out of love for each other, keep putting one foot in front of the other."

 The neurologist Rhys Davies, in Advances in Clinical Neuroscience and Rehabilitation, comments that the journal did not often review bestselling books, "still less travel books", but adds that The Salt Path has "a neurological twist", given Moth's diagnosis of corticobasal degeneration.
 Mentioning the value of laughter as "the best medicine", he describes the core theme of the book as a demonstration of "the indomitable human spirit".
 He finds the Winns presented a "compelling (if not scientifically irrefutable) case for the benefits of positive action and of physical therapy, even for the ghastliest of neurodegenerative conditions."
 He recommends the book as a "feel good" read for clinicians, and its positivity as being potentially beneficial for patients diagnosed with terminal neurodegenerative conditions.